a-i-b/jnotary/README.md

 Implementation of Data Validation and Certification Server (RFC 3029)

 jnotary is early implementation of DVCS (RFC 3029), built using Java (JEE) technology.
-It is implemented as REST service with use of JBoss AS 7.1.
+It is implemented as REST service with use of Wildfly 8.1.
 Bouncy Castle Crypto API is used for object generation and many other purposes.

 Implemented main features:
 - library for generation/parsing of DVCS objects;